prastoin/devblog/src/pages/writing/posts/adonis-socket-io-authentication.md

 //Here whole socket connection will be rejected io.use((socket, next) => {
-    //You can access socket initial http request here console.log(socket.request);
+    //You can access socket initial HTTP request here console.log(socket.request);

     //Auth is accessible here